chuanqisun/htmaa-2025/src/posts/week-02/index.md

 ![Assembly](./media/assemble-01.webp)
 **Assemble the parts**

-Finish up with the small black circle
+Finish up with the small black circle.

 ![Finish up](./media/assembly-02.webp)
 **Last piece in manual assembly**

-Test it out.
-And... it looks terrible due to the very noticeable black rim outside the white half.
-What happened?
+Testing the final result reveals an issue: it looks poor due to the very noticeable black rim outside the white half.
+What caused this?

-- It could be my poor assembly skills.
-Steady hands might help.
+- It could be my assembly skills.
+Steadier hands might help.
-- Mixing different material might be a material, but it shouldn't be that noticeable.
+- Mixing different materials might be a factor, but it shouldn't be that noticeable.
 - It shouldn't be a kerf issue.
-While I did not adjust for kerf, the black and white parts should be affected equally had kerf been a problem.
+While I did not adjust for kerf, the black and white parts should be affected equally if kerf were the problem.

-I think it's most likely a skill issue.
-For now, I need to wrap this up before the shop closes at mid night.
-So I just trimmed the black rim with the scissors.
+I believe it's most likely a skill issue.
+With the shop closing in less than 30 minutes, I want to make sure I can wrap up in time, so I trimmed the black rim with scissors as a quick fix.

 ![Trimmed](./media/trimmed.webp)
 **Trimmed with scissors**

-Looking better now, isn't it?
+The result looks much better after trimming.

 ## Construction Kit: Mini Printing Press